-The AMS Trex communicator is an evolution of the handheld.
-You have the same functions for setting up HART and FOUNDATION Fieldbus devices, but now you can power the devices using a single cable and check the field network diagnostics.
+The AMS Trex communicator is an evolution of the handheld communicator.
+It has the usual features for setting up HART and FOUNDATION Fieldbus devices, but now you can power the devices using a single cable and check the field network diagnostics.

 The Trex™ follows the market trend toward bigger devices, with a 5.7 inch touchscreen.
 However, weighing in at a chunky 1.33 kilograms versus the 0.75 kilogram of the 475 makes it one of the heavier options on the market.

-On the plus side, the menu design and navigation are really cool!
-The Emerson crew obviously keep an eye on marketing trends, as you can see in the menu.
+On the plus side, the menu design and navigation are really cool.
+The Emerson crew obviously keeps an eye on marketing trends, as you can see in the menu.